An Introduction to Ferrum College

-FERRUM FITNESS CENTER houses two basketball courts, two racquetball courts, and a
+THE YMCA AT FERRUM COLLEGE houses two basketball courts, two racquetball courts, and

-weight and exercise area.
-This facility will receive a major update to include additional
+a weight and exercise area.
+This facility received a major update which included additional

-fitness space in 2012 and become a YMCA facility.
-All students, faculty and staff
+fitness space and equipment in 2012 when it became a YMCA facility.
+All students,

 ADAMS LAKE, in the center of campus, and two nearby ponds stocked with fish are used